-Born at Winnipeg on 11 October 1951, one of three sons of David Carr (c1914-1973) and Esther Golden (1917-2013), he was educated at Montrose School, Grant Park High School, University of Winnipeg, University of British Columbia, and McGill University, studying history, political science, and international relations.
+Born at Winnipeg on 11 October 1951, one of three sons of David Carr (c1914-1973) and Esther Golden (1917-2013), brother of Robert M. Carr, he was educated at Montrose School, Grant Park High School, University of Winnipeg, University of British Columbia, and McGill University, studying history, political science, and international relations.

 He worked as a development director and oboist for the Winnipeg Symphony Orchestra (1974-1975), executive director of the Manitoba Arts Council (1975-1976), editorial writer at the newly founded Winnipeg Sun (1980-1983), executive director of external relations and director of community relations at the University of Winnipeg (1983-1986), and a board member for the Canadian Broadcasting Corporation (1983-1986).
 He also worked as a freelance journalist.
 In 1988, he received a Margaret McWilliams Award from the Manitoba Historical Society for editing the book Building on a Tradition of Caring - The Sharon Home.